sp33drac3r/honey_mushroom/examples.md

 ```

 This simple web browser has three methods, .load, .back and .forward.
 Every time a call to .load is made, the browser pushes the URL to that page onto the back stack.
 If the user calls .back, the last web page visited is brought into view and the page the user was looking at is pushed onto the forward stack.
 If they user calls the .forward, the last page pushed onto that stack is brought into view and the page the user was looking at is returned to the back stack.

 See [source code](/stack.rb/)

-##Stackqueue
+##Stackqueue (DONE!)
 A stackqueue is a queue made out of two stacks.
+At first blush, it may not be obvious how to make a queue out of two stacks and even less apparent why one might want to.

+The problem with using a linked list to create a queue is that enqueueing will be an O(1) operation but dequeuing will be an O(n) operation because the whole linked list much be traversed before nil pointer node can be found (this true singly, not doubly, linked lists).

+A stackqueue is made by enqueing onto one stack and dequeing from the other.
+For this example, we'll call the enqueue stack the 'Push Stack' and the dequeue stack the 'Pop Stack.'
+Elements are enqueued onto the Push Stack exclusively.
+If a dequeue operation is attempted on the Pop Stack and it has nothing to dequeue, all elements elements from the Push Stack are dequed from the Push Stack and enqueued onto the Pop Stack.
+Then an element is dequeued from the Pop stack.
+Moving all elements from the Push Stack to the Pop Stack is an expensive operation but, if the cost of that operation is amortized over n operations, the resulting resulting runtime is O(1) for both enqueue and dequeue.

-At first blush it may not be obvious how to make a queue out of two stacks and even less apparent is why one would want to.
-If you are using a linked list to create your queue, enqueueing will be an O(1) operation but dequeuing will be an 0(n) operation because the whole linked list much be traversed before you can find the node where node.next points to nil.
-The runtime of enqueuing and dequeueing can be improved by using a stackqueue.
-Since the end result will be the same as the queue described above, I won't provide a code example here.
-This implementation of a stackqueue is somewhat anachronistic because the stacks are made of an array, making enqueing and dequeing both an 0(1) operation; however, looking at the source code you can get an understanding of the logic behind implementing a stackqueue.
+Implementation of a stackqueue in Ruby is somewhat anachronistic because the stacks used are based on the Array class, making enqueing and dequeing both O(1) by default; however, looking at the source code can provide an understanding of the theory behind implementing a stackqueue.

 See [source code](/stack_queue.rb/)